 Mark Hannum, Senior VP of Research and Development

-The Imperative of Integration by Elizabeth Anderson
+by Elizabeth Anderson

 Elizabeth Anderson demonstrates that, despite progress toward racial equality, African Americans remain disadvantaged on virtually all measures of well-being.
 Weaving together extensive social science findings–in economics, sociology, and psychology–with political theory, this book provides a compelling argument for reviving the ideal of racial integration to overcome injustice and inequality, and to build a better democracy.